 What Is the Easiest Ivy League School to Get Into?

 Ivy League undergraduate admissions are difficult to assess because each school claims to take a holistic approach to reviewing students’ applications.
-A holistic application review considers a broad range of student’s accomplishments and circumstances.
-This allows admissions committees to consider your candidacy as a whole rather than focusing on only one component of your application.
+A holistic application review considers a broad range of your accomplishments and circumstances as a whole rather than focusing on only one component of your application.

 Here's a summary of how to get into Ivy League schools:

-7 Strategies to Increase Your Chances of Getting In
+7 Strategies to Increase Your Chances of Getting Into Ivy League Schools

-Now let’s consider some of the strategies you can implement to strengthen your application and increase your chances of getting into an Ivy League program, even if it is the headrest or the easiest Ivy League school to get into.
+Now let’s consider some of the more general strategies you can implement to strengthen your application and increase your chances of getting into an Ivy League program, even if it is the hardest or the easiest Ivy League school to get into.

 #1: Apply to Early Action/Early Decision Programs